TRIBAL AND RELIGIOUS CHARACTER SHOULD REPLACE FEDERAL CHARACTER

-This is the composition of cadets recruited into Nigeria’s dreaded DSS ( Department of State Security) in 2017.
-This is an extrajudicial organization that defies court orders, beats up teachers in classrooms, and can “disappear” people for years disregarding court granted bail.
+This is the composition of cadets recruited into Nigeria’s dreaded DSS (Department of State Security) in 2017.
+This extra-judicial organization defies court orders, beats up teachers in classrooms, and can “disappear” people for years disregarding court granted bail.
 Now this agency is being stacked on a tribal and sectarian basis.
 This is the breakdown of a recent recruitment of recruits by state and tribe.
 Of 479 recruits, 331 are from the northern states, while 148 are from the southern states.

 Akwa Ibom 5